-Priest The Lord be with you.

-People And with your spirit.
+Priest The Lord be with you.People And with your spirit.

-Priest May almighty God bless you, the Father, and the Son, and the Holy Spirit.People Amen.
-DeaconGo in peace.PeopleThanks be to God.
+Priest May almighty God bless you, the Father, and the Son, and the Holy Spirit.
+People Amen.

+Deacon Go in peace.

+People Thanks be to God.

-During Mass at St Mary's, the priest and people face the same direction at the altar, a custom that was once universal in the Catholic Church but is now rare in the celebration of the modern liturgy.
-For an explanation of this practice, please visit our parish website, www.stmarysgvl.org, and look in the section called Parish Links for the essay entitled Facing East to Pray.
+During Mass at St Mary's, the priest and people face the same direction at the altar, a custom that was once universal in the Catholic Church but until recently has been rare in the Ordinary Form of the Roman Rite.
+For an explanation of this practice, please visit our parish website, www.smcgvl.org, and look for the link entitled Facing East to Pray.